 Pre heat oven to 180C/350F/Gas 4/Fan 160C

-Alternatively, this mixture will make about 24 fairy cakes that can be decorated or left plain and popped into the freezer and used as and when you require them.
+Line 2 x 8 inch sandwich tins – ‘perfect fit’ liners are great as no cutting required, they just pop in and no need to grease either.
+Alternatively, this mixture will make about 24 fairy cakes that can be decorated, or left plain and popped into the freezer and used as and when you require them.
 Very handy to have in for a quick hot pudding – really good, with Jam, syrup or lemon curd and nice thick *custard.

-I’m terrible, and just guess this recipe – as with many – and don’t add milk as generally recommended.
-But I wanted to give you a bit of a guide should you need it.
+I’m terrible, and tend to guess this recipe (as with many) and don’t add milk as sometimes suggested.
+But of course I wanted to give you a bit of a guide should you need it.

 175g (6oz) sifted icing sugar